Urban Innovation Grants for Student Organizations

 Overview

-The Mansueto Institute is providing grant support to student groups and organizations across the University of Chicago for events and conferences at the university, such as bringing in outside speakers, or other efforts that focus on cities and urbanization.
-Research being conducted by student organizations or groups may be considered if it is directly supervised by faculty or university centers/institutes.
-Learn more about our 2024-25 student grants.
+The Mansueto Institute is providing grant support to student groups and organizations across the University of Chicago for events, conferences at the university, or other efforts that focus on cities and urbanization.

 Eligibility

-Proposals are open to current undergraduate and graduate students or student groups at the University of Chicago (must be current students when the grant is awarded).
-Applicants may submit more than one proposal, provided that each is distinct.
+Proposals are open to current undergraduate and graduate student groups at the University of Chicago.
+Awardees must be current students when the grant is awarded and during the period in which the grant is utilized.
+Students are encouraged to either be part of a Recognized Student Organization (RSO) or select a faculty supervisor with the resources to offer administrative support.
+Applicants may submit more than one proposal if each proposal is distinct.

 Award